forestgrape/coronavirus/virion_viability.md

 #### Chan 11
 **The Effects of Temperature and Relative Humidity on the Viability of the SARS Coronavirus**
 ##### Methods
+The viability of SARS-CoV-1 is determined for the following conditions:
+* in solution and at dried at 40-50% humidity at room temperature.
+* dried virions at temperatures (28,33,38) and humidities (80-85%, 95%).
+##### Methods Details
 * Cells:
   * Cell Line: Foetal monkey kidney cells (FRhK- 4)
   * Cell Culture Medium: minimal essential medium (MEM, Gibco, USA) with 10% foetal calf serum and penicillin streptomycin (Gibco, USA)